ABOUT

 Established in 1974 by graduate students in the MFA Program in Creative Writing, Black Warrior Review is named for the river that borders the campus of The University of Alabama in Tuscaloosa.
 The city, the river, and the magazine all derive their names from the 16th-century Indigenous leader Tuskaloosa (also spelled “Tushkalusa”), whose name comes from two words of Creek or Choctaw origin—tasca, meaning “warriors,” and lusa, meaning “black.”
 In 1540, Tuskaloosa battled the Spanish colonizer Hernando de Soto at Mabila, a fortified settlement perhaps in the vicinity of present-day Selma.
 Tuskaloosa was likely among the thousands who perished in the resistance effort, which is thought to have stopped the advance of de Soto’s campaign.

-BWR publishes fiction, nonfiction, poetry, comics, and art twice a year.
+BWR publishes fiction, nonfiction, poetry, comics, art, and hybrid work in print twice a year, and online throughout the year.
 Contributors include Pulitzer Prize and National Book Award winners alongside emerging writers.

 Black Warrior Review centers and supports human beings and aesthetics historically underrepresented in literary publishing.